pavelsaman/strongstring/README.md

 $ busted test/*
 ```

-All automated checks are run in a CI pipeline here in Github Actions.
+All automated checks run in a CI pipeline here in GitHub Actions.
 See the status on the top of this README.md file.

 # Future plans